LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/api.md

 Therefore it is a bit more OOP oriented and follows C++ code design patterns.

 This level always operates on the composed state of the stage.
 This means as soon as you are working stages, you'll be using the higher level API.
+It also takes care of validation data/setting common data, whereas the lower level api leaves everything up to the user.

 ## Low Level API